thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-network.md

 *See also*

-* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all banned IPs/Subnets.
+* [ListBanned](/docs/core-api-ref-remote-procedure-calls-network#listbanned): lists all manually banned IPs/Subnets.
 * [SetBan](/docs/core-api-ref-remote-procedure-calls-network#setban): attempts add or remove a IP/Subnet from the banned list.

 # DisconnectNode